Our relationship with Albemarle Barracks

 Outstanding relationships between home and school ensure that when a parent is away from home on operations or on exercise, children are nurtured and cared for by our staff.

-We maintain regular contact with the Unit Welfare Officer and Lisa Robinson, Community Development Worker.
+We maintain regular contact with the Unit Welfare Officer and Community Development Worker.
 As you can see, we have such fabulous support from all quarters, which in turn ensures our school continues to provide OUTSTANDING care, guidance and support for children, mums and dads too.
 It is a team effort.

 The importance of the link between 'home and school' cannot be underestimated, and at Stamfordham Primary it is central to everything we do, every conversation we share, each milestone we celebrate.
 We very much look forward to working with you and your family.
 Why not come and see for yourself?
 You really have nothing to lose.